noiseprotocol/noise_spec/noise.md

  * **Padding**:  Applications are recommended to use a data format for the payloads of all encrypted messages that allows padding.
-This allows implementations to avoid leaking information about messages sizes.
+This allows implementations to avoid leaking information about message sizes.
 Using an extensible data format, per the previous bullet, will typically suffice.

  * **Termination**: Applications must consider that a sequence of Noise